Dennis Weaver: Personal life

+Weaver was reported to have been a vegetarian from 1958 for ethical reasons; however, he did occasionally eat fish.

 Weaver married Gerry Stowell after World War II, and they had three sons: Richard, Robert, and Rustin Weaver.
-Dennis Weaver was a vegetarian from 1958 and student of yoga and meditation from the 1960s and a devoted follower of Paramahansa Yogananda, the Indian guru who established the Self-Realization Fellowship in the United States.
 Gerry died April 26, 2016, at 90.

 Weaver's home in Ridgway, Colorado, exemplified his commitment to preserving the environment.
 In the late 1980s, he commissioned architect Michael Reynolds to design and build his new residence, which incorporated into its construction various recycled materials, such as old automobile tires and discarded cans, and featured passive solar power and other ecotechnologies.
 Weaver called his home Earthship, the same name given to the design concept pioneered by Reynolds and advanced by him as part of what was then a growing interest in "sustainable architecture" by environmentalists.
 Weaver and his family lived at Earthship for over 14 years, until 2004.

 In July 2003, Weaver lost a daughter-in-law, Lynne Ann Weaver, wife of son Robby Weaver, in Santa Monica, California, when a car driven at high speed plowed through shoppers at the Santa Monica Farmers Market.
 She was one of 10 people killed in the incident.

 Weaver was a lifelong active Democrat.